frouioui/Epicture/README.md

 - A native app allows quality graphics effects
 - Offers more security
 - Offers the best user experience (UX)
-- It allows easier access to all the features of the phone, the accelerometer through the camera and even the microphone.
+- It allows easier access to all the features of the phone, the accelerometer through the camera and even the microphone
 - Active developer community
 - Many sources of documentation

 ## API Imgur usage
 You can find more information about it [here](./api/README.md).

+---

 ## Getting Started